ablestack/reactive-domain-objects/README.md

 ```

 1. \* Because the BarDomainModel type lives in a parent collection, there is a need for it to be dynamically created as corresponding source collection items are added).
 As such, we need to define a 'make' function, and supply it through the options object
-2. The options can be mapped to their corresponding JSON node either by specifying the `nodePath` (as with this example), or by supplying a `nodeContent` method that can identify the object type from it's contained data (such a `__type` field).
-See the configuration options documentation for more information
+2. The options can be mapped to their corresponding JSON node either by specifying the `nodeTypePath` (as with this example), or by supplying a `nodeContent` method that can identify the object type from it's contained data (such a `__type` field).
+See the [configuration options documentation](TODO) for more information

 ## Additional Usage Examples and Documentation